 - Crampons – 10 or 12-point, steel crampons.
 Aluminum crampons aren’t suitable for typical steep climbing in the Cascades.
 Examples are the Black Diamond Sabretooth and Serac.

 - Ice Axe – 50 to 65cm long.
 For example, Black Diamond’s Raven.

 - Trekking Poles with Snow Baskets – Highly recommended for saving energy and your knees.

-- Insulated jacket – Required, with a helmet-compatible hood and either down or Primaloft insulation.
-For example, Mammut’s Rime Pro Jacket.
-(Micro-puff jackets are too light for expected conditions.
+- Insulated Parka – Required, with a helmet-compatible hood and either down or synthetic insulation.
+For example, Ortovox’s Zinal Jacket.
+(Micro-puff jackets are too light for potential conditions.)

 - Carabiners – 1 non-locking, 1 locking

 - Climbing Helmet – For example, the Edelrid Zodiac

 - Overnight Pack – 55 liters.

 - Sleeping Pad – For example, Therm-a-rest’s NeoAir